 Hear What St. Luke Families Have to Say:

-As many of you know, my mother-in-law, Victoria Caldwell was a resident at North Canton for 18 months until her death on August 24, 2012.
-Victoria led a very full life, and never, ever could foresee that she would spend her last days in a nursing home in Ohio.
-Like many of our resident families, my wife struggled over the last 12 years supporting her mother’s attempts to live as independently as possible.
-However, inevitably, with much ado, my mother-in-law came to North Canton.
-Predictably, her transition was a difficult one.
+"My mother-in-law, Victoria Caldwell was a resident at North Canton for 18 months before she passed away in August 2012.
+She led a very full life, and never could foresee that she would spend her last days in a nursing home in Ohio.
+Like many of our resident families, my wife struggled over 12 years supporting her mother’s attempts to live independently.
+However, inevitably, my mother-in-law came to North Canton.

 Thank you to everyone who touched Victoria’s life at St. Luke."

 Thank you, Yvonne, for the wonderful day you gave The Waterford residents on Memorial Day.
 Mom told me repeatedly what a lovely day you planned for them.
 She enjoyed it thoroughly.
 Thanks to all for your extra efforts in creating that memorable time for your residents!
 I also saw the recipe contest posted … what a clever idea to come up with a new dish for the dining room.
-I hope you get a good response on that … and discover a tasty new addition to the menu.
-I saw also where Peter is adding new things to the summer menu.
-I am sure it is not easy to come up with new ideas.
-Please let him know how much we appreciate his efforts to switch up the menu offerings.
-I feel sure that for many residents, such as my mom, dinner is the highlight of their day …. seeing something new on the menu is a special treat and is greatly appreciated.
-Thanks to you, Peter and your whole staff for what you do … and do so well!
+I feel sure that for many residents, such as my mom, dinner is the highlight of their day.
+Thanks to you and your whole staff for what you do … and do so well!